What is osteopathic medicine?

 4. Many DO schools expect you to shadow and get a letter of recommendation from a practicing DO.
 These can be hard to obtain, so start looking for such opportunities at least a year before you plan to apply.

 5. If you are lucky enough to be accepted to a DO school early in the cycle, you often need to put down a deposit to save your place.
 If you eventually decide to attend an allopathic school, you could end up losing that deposit.

 As a medical school applicant, you have two amazing choices.
 Allopathic and osteopathic schools offer related, yet distinct paths to becoming a clinician and physician.
 Before applying, do your research and examine your options carefully.
 Then you can thoughtfully pursue the path that is right for you.

 Work one-on-one with an expert medical school admissions consultant with decades of experience guiding applicants to acceptance at top medical schools!
-You’ll learn how to identify your competitive advantage, and use it to get accepted.
-Explore our Medical School Admissions Consulting services, work with your consultant to choose the best med programs to apply to, and then confidently submit a stellar app that will get you ACCEPTED!
+You’ll learn how to identify your competitive advantage and use it to get ACCEPTED!

 Dr. Suzi Schweikert has served on the UCSD School of Medicine’s admissions committee and has mentored students in healthcare programs for more than 20 years.
 She holds a BA in English literature from UCLA, an MD from UCSD, and an MPH from SDSU.
 Want Suzi to help you get accepted?
 Click here to get in touch with Dr. Suzi Schweikert..